Virginia Christian: Background

 In 1910, Virginia had passed a law shielding first-time offenders under the age of 17 from prison sentences; instead, underage offenders were to be placed in reformatories.
 However, the bill made exceptions for rape or when "the offense is aggravated, or the ends of justice demand otherwise".
 The state of Virginia did not have a dedicated reformatory for black girls, but sometimes transferred them to a reformatory in Baltimore.
-First degree murder carried a mandatory death penalty.
+First degree murder carried a mandatory death sentence under state law at the time.
+The law was changed to make it discretionary several years after Christian's execution.

 Under Virginia's revised 1902 constitution, only registered voters could be jurors in criminal trials, and first degree murder cases required jury verdicts.
 However, black men were systematically disenfranchised, and women did not gain the right to vote in Virginia until 1920.
 In 1904, Virginia codified an 1880 court decision that defendants had no legal right to a racially diverse jury.
 Accordingly, Christian's jury was made up of exclusively white men.